-Conflict situations by their very nature can quickly escalate, not only face to face and on the telephone but also with patients venting their anger against practices on social media or by making formal complaints.
+Conflict situations can quickly escalate, not only face to face and on the telephone but also with patients venting their anger against practices on social media or by making formal complaints.
 All of this can have a serious effect on staff, who may feel unsupported and unable to cope with the stress of being exposed to hostile patient encounters.

 Here are some approaches to consider.

 There are various strategies you can use to protect your team.
 These include providing guidance and training on how to prevent conflict escalating, typically the effective use of interpersonal skills such as defusing and calming strategies, or team tactics to de-escalate and control a conflict situation.
 Specific training is likely to be required in this respect, as dealing with hostility does not come naturally to most people.

 You should also review and update your practice’s unacceptable patient behaviour policy, as a reference for reception staff, practice managers or clinicians.
 Signs or posters can be put up on the front door of the surgery and in the waiting room, and notices posted on your website and other social media platforms, reminding patients you have an unacceptable behaviour policy that prohibits aggression, threats and violence towards staff and other patients.
 This should provide examples of behaviours that cannot be accepted, along with the potential consequences.

 Practice staff should be reminded that such behaviours should be distinguished from patients simply experiencing anger or annoyance, which are legitimate emotions that arise from frustration and anxiety.
 Unfortunately, some individuals are unable to express these feelings constructively and resort to becoming aggressive, which should not be tolerated.

 Other practical measures can include providing detailed information about your current appointment booking system and other related pandemic arrangements on your practice’s website, recorded telephone message or other social media platforms.